 Many volunteers work in an outdoor environment undertaking activities on behalf of Council.
 These volunteers must remember the following items:

-- sun protection including wide brim hat
+- · Sun Protection

-- personal Protective Equipment
+- · Personal Protective Equipment;

-- gloves type appropriate for task
+- · Gloves type appropriate for task;

-- first Aid Kit on site at all times
+- First Aid Kit on site at all times;

-- fresh water for drinking and washing (spills)
+- · Fresh water for drinking and washing (spills); and

-- risk Incident/Hazard Report book
+- · Risk Incident/Hazard Report book.